 The new Processor and motherboard are expected to be unveiled in March 2016, while as per the AMD product road-map I expected them to launch in the last Quarter of 2016.

-The recent reports suggests that we may see them much earlier.
-The new generation of processor are code-named as “Bristol Ridge” and will be based on the Zen Cores.
+The recent reports suggest that we may see them much earlier.
+The new generation of the processor is code-named as “Bristol Ridge” and will be based on the Zen Cores.

 The new AMD AM4 platform will also have support for the DDR4 RAM and likely to have a completely revamped design for the boards.

-Competing with the Core i7 processors is out of question at this stage for AMD.
-Though AMD has been doing well in low end range with price conscious buyers.
+Competing with the Core i7 processors is out of the question at this stage for AMD.
+Though AMD has been doing well in low-end range with price-conscious buyers.

 Key Highlights for AMD x86 Processors With Zen Architecture

-- They will replaced the current gen of AMD processors released in 2011.
+- They will replace the current gen of AMD processors released in 2011.